business-science/tidyquant/cran-comments.md

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies.
-No reverse dependencies were detected.
+Zero problems were detected.